Learn how to DIY Wood Signs like this snowman painting on wood!

 What you will need to paint this snowman on wood

-A Board: this can be a canvas, spare wood, or wood purchased from Lowes or Home Depot.
+A Board: this can be a canvas, spare wood, or wood purchased from the home improvement store.
 Just get something that will suit the size you need!
 Mine happened to be a 48″ x 16″ plank from Lowes

 Primer: If I have a raw wood board I always seal it first.
 Otherwise oils from the wood can seep through and discolor my work!
 I favorite primer to use is water based, non smelly, and has NEVER failed me!
 It’s called BOSS from Dixie Belle.
 Of course you can, and I used to use shellac but I really never loved all the precautions and such that I had to take with it!
 You can find Dixie Belles BOSS in both Clear and White here!
 I love keeping a container (Or lets face it-4) on hand for my projects!